We hold the most stringent quality certification

 - Test correction: When translating a document that will subsequently be formatted using InDesign, Photoshop or PDF, we do an additional check of the final layout to ensure that no words or sentences have been cropped or misplaced.

-If you'd like to know more about our translation services, let me invite you to visit our website.
+If you'd like to know more about our translation services, why not hop on over and visit our website?

 Translation Vendor Manager